A Murnaghan-Nakayama rule for Grothendieck polynomials of Grassmannian type

-The skew shape $\eta$ contains two boxes where we put $*$ inside in the picture below.
+The skew shape $\eta$ contains two boxes where we put $*$ inside in the picture as follows.

-If $k=5$, then we just need to put only one remaining entry $1$ randomly to the boxes marked by $*$.
-The remaining boxes of $\mu/\lambda$ are numbered by $0$.
+If $k=5$, then we just need to put only one remaining entry $1$ arbitrarily to the boxes marked by $*$.
+The remaining boxes of $\mu/\lambda$ are labeled by $0$.
 For example, if we fix the first choice of $\mathcal{B}_1$ in the picture above ($j=2$), we have two tableaux below (empty yellow boxes are not counted in tableaux).

 \end{ex}

 Institut für Algebra und Geometrie, Otto-von-Guericke-Universität Magdeburg, Germany\\ E-mail: \href{khanh.mathematic@gmail.com}{khanh.mathematic@gmail.com} \\